ngbites/angularbites.com/src/posts/2021-07-02-how-to-organize-nx-modules-with-angular.md

 This is nothing new, and it's well-described in *Clean Architecture* by Uncle Bob.
 With that said - it's also really hard to do well in practical terms.

 What exactly is a single "reason"?
-This is a pretty complex question you should answer when architecting a library.
+This is a pretty tricky question you should answer when architecting a library.

 What does your library do?